-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+There is no coinsurance, copayment, or deductible for the pneumonia,

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals, and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) What you must pay when you get Services that are covered for you these services Hepatitis B vaccine if you are at high or influenza, Hepatitis B, and COVID-19 vaccines. intermediate risk of getting Hepatitis B COVID-19 vaccine OUT OF NETWORK • Other vaccines if you are at risk and they meet There is no coinsurance, copayment, Medicare Part B coverage rules or deductible for the pneumonia, We also cover some vaccines under our Part D influenza, Hepatitis B, and COVIDprescription drug benefit.
+19 vaccines.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-IN NETWORK term care hospitals, and other types of inpatient A cost sharing is charged for each hospital services.
+Inpatient hospital care starts the day inpatient stay. you are formally admitted to the hospital with a \$390 copay per day for days 1-4 doctor's order.
+The day before you are discharged is for each stay. your last inpatient day. \$0 copay per day for days 5-365 for each stay.
+Covered services include but are not limited to: OUT OF NETWORK Semi-private room (or a private room if medically

 - Semi-private room (or a private room if medically necessary)

 - Meals including special diets

 - Regular nursing services

-ask the hospital staff.

-What you must pay when you get Services that are covered for you these services \$0 copay per day for days 5-365 for Costs of special care units (such as intensive care or coronary care units) each stay.
-Drugs and medications Lab tests If you get authorized inpatient care at X-rays and other radiology services an out-of-network hospital after your Necessary surgical and medical supplies emergency condition is stabilized, Use of appliances, such as wheelchairs your cost is the cost sharing you Operating and recovery room costs would pay at a network hospital.
-Physical, occupational, and speech language Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Clover Health Choice (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.
-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an inpatient or an outpatient, you should
+If our in-network